tomevison/Aralia-Weather-Station/README.md

 ## MQTT SQL Bridge
 As Ignition SCADA Maker Edition does not provide a MQTT bridge, a python service was developed that would subscribe to weather station topics, and write the recieved data to a table in the ignition database.

 The service will continuously overwrite the first row of the database.
 There is no requirement to store this data, only put it into a format that ignition understands.
-A python virtual environment was created, then the MQTTSQLBridge was packaged as a windows service using NSSM (Non-Sucking Service Manager).
+A python virtual environment was created with required dependencies, then the MQTTSQLBridge was packaged as a windows service using NSSM (Non-Sucking Service Manager).
 This allows the script to automatically start on reboot.
 NSSM will call a .bat file that will activate the VENV and then run the script.

 ## Ignition SCADA
 Ignition SCADA was configured with SQL tags.

     SELECT temp FROM mqtt_bridge WHERE id=1;

+## Issues
+DH11 sensor is only able to read a maximum humidity value of 95%.
+The humidity is above this for most of the Northern Territory wet season.